On the Treatment of Cluster Headaches

 The use of anything other than psilocybin in my case would involve some element of suffering for me.

-I have yet to come across a substance that can completely abort cluster cycles and prolong remission periods the way psilocybin can without any side effects.
+I have yet to come across a substance that can completely abort cluster cycles and prolong remission periods the way psilocybin can without any ongoing side effects.

 Law and Political Discussions: